There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 Talking to neighbours / building tenants

 - Talk to tenants who smoke.
 They might not realize that the smoke is a problem for others.
-Try to focus on solutions such as asking them to smoke outside, in another area, or to close doors or windows.
+Try to focus on solutions such as asking them to smoke outside.

 - Talk to other tenants in the building.
 They might have the same problem and a solution can be found together.